cpsubrian/node-fsls/README.md

     -d, --depth <depth>  Max depth of tree to print -s, --structure      Only show directory structure, no files -p, --plain          No unicode characters
-    --no-color           Do not colorize output
+    -f, --flat           Do not print a tree, print a flat structure --no-color           Do not colorize output
 ```